Rear Suspension, Differential and Drivetrain

 I resigned myself to getting my hands dirty some more, but once I'd got the car jacked up and crawled back underneath I just had to admit I needed to spend some proper time (and money!) on the rear end gubbins.
 I'd had the car just shy of 12 years by this point and apart from one rear wheel bearing, diff oil and the brake issues, I'd pretty much neglected the drivetrain.
 There was diff oil everywhere due to seepage past the three seals (probably not helped by the brakes cooking), slight play in a couple of the UJs, the tie-rods were bent (although it never seemed to affect handling or tyre wear!) - and of course the brake problems.

-I sent off for a road tax refund and wriggled into my overalls...
+I sent off for a road tax - sorry, Vehicle Excise Duty, a fine for daring to own a motor vehicle - refund, and wriggled into my overalls...

 It was a fairly simple matter to disconnect and/or remove the springs, driveshafts, 'A'-frames (TVRs version of a wishbone), tie-rods, propshaft, calipers, discs, brake lines and handbrake cable.
 A couple of the diff subframe (or carrier) bolts were seized and I had to get destructive, but more on that later.
 Eventually I was able to lower the differential, complete with the upper carrier beam, out of the chassis: